jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-If a Geode Property is not properly set, the following warning is
+If a [vmware-gemfire-short-name] Property is not properly set, the following warning is
 logged: